 Generally we do not rely on consent as a legal basis for processing your Personal Data although we will obtain your consent before sending third party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.

 Marketing – We strive to provide you with choices regarding certain Personal Data uses, particularly around marketing and advertising.
-You will receive marketing communications from us if you have requested information from us or purchased Services from us and you have not opted out of receiving that marketing.
+You will receive marketing communications from us and/or good causes you have supported if you have requested information from us or purchased products or services from us and you have not opted out of receiving that marketing.

 Opting out: You can ask us or third parties to stop sending you marketing messages at any time by logging into the Website and checking or unchecking relevant boxes to adjust your marketing preferences OR by following the opt-out links on any marketing message sent to you OR by contacting us at any time.